nathanlane/nathanlane.github.io/src/content/post/the-bastards-book-of-regular-expressions-by-dan-nguyen.md

 ---
 title: The Bastards Book of Regular Expressions by Dan Nguyen
-description: The Bastards Book of Regular Expressions by Dan Nguyen <div...
+description: The Bastards Book of Regular Expressions by Dan Nguyen
 publishDate: '2014-07-15'
 tags:
   - data